Ashy5000/polycash/docs/whitepaper/whitepaper.md

 **8.3 Transaction Body**

 When a transaction is appended in a new block to the end of the blockchain that contains data in its body (see section 6), the sender of the transaction is charged a fee equal to 0.000001 PCSH per byte of data present in the transaction's body.
+The fee is kept relatively low to allow for the possibility of Layer 2 blockchains being built upon Polycash, storing block data (or solely merkle roots) in TX body data.

+**9 Scalability**

+The Polycash blockchain employs several tactics to enhance the performance and decrease fees on its consensus layer.

+**9.1 Merklification/Simplified Payment Verification**

+In the tradition of Bitcoin, all transactions on the Polycash blockchain are stored in a Merkle tree.
+This enables a class of node known as a "light node" to verify merkle roots and thus the proof of work without verifying each individual transaction.
+In addition to the encoding of transactions in merkle trees, VM state and deployed smart contracts are also stored in a merkle tree for the same reasons.

+**9.2 ZK proofs**

+Every single smart contract execution in each block is bundled into a single succinct ZK SNARK that proves the correctness of all VM processing and execution in the block.
+This way, there is no need for recalculation and execution of smart contracts by every full node; VM verification is comprised solely of ZK verification.
+This produces two benefits.
+The first is scalability: recalculation of VM state is slow and costly.
+The second is decentralization.
+Because ZK verification makes it easier to verify transactions with slower hardware, it becomes more feasible to run full nodes on small, low-power, or outdated machines.

 **Conclusion**